 She’s scared—as scared as Tilly probably was when she couldn’t climb the same wall as her fellows and ran away in shame when she was a child.
 Tilly’s mother brings that up as a reason why she shouldn’t attempt Command School.
 Initially, Tilly is wavering.
 One of the best bits in the episode is when Tilly orders her espresso.
 First she mouths off to the computer when it tries to caution her against so much caffeine, describing the beverage as her best friend.
 (One hopes that Michael Burnham doesn’t take that personally…) Then she sits with the drink and discourses on how she expects nothing, not even from the caffeine.
 “Espresso—I release you.”
 She’s so wound up in the possibility of disappointment that she refuses to have expectations.

-Paramount+ (formerly CBS All Access) has been airing lots of new Star Trek shows since 2017: Discovery, Short Treks, Picard, and Lower Decks, with more to come (like Prodigy and Strange New Worlds).
-Upon the release of each new episode, my reviews of same have been appearing on Tor.com.
+Paramount+ (formerly CBS All Access) has been airing lots of new Star Trek shows since 2017: Discovery, Short Treks, Picard, Lower Decks, and Prodigy, with more to come (like Strange New Worlds and Section 31).
+My reviews of same have been appearing on Tor.com.
 Unlike my rewatches of TV shows and movies for the site, these aren’t archived on a single index page, so herewith, a guide to the reviews I’ve done to date (regularly updated).